dint-dev/cryptography/cryptography/README.md

     * [ecdhP521](https://pub.dev/documentation/cryptography/latest/cryptography/ecdhP521-constant.html) (ECDH P521 / secp521r1 / prime521v1)
     * Currently NIST elliptic curves are only supported in browsers (_Web Cryptography API_).
   * [x25519](https://pub.dev/documentation/cryptography/latest/cryptography/x25519-constant.html) ([read about the algorithm](https://en.wikipedia.org/wiki/Curve25519))
-    * X25519 (curve25519 Diffie-Hellman) is our recommendation for new applications.
-It's used in technologies such as SSH, TLS, Signal, WhatsApp, and Wireguard.
-Performance of our Dart implementation is about 1k exchanges per second on a Macbook Pro.
+    * X25519 (curve25519 Diffie-Hellman) is a popular key exchange algorithm and it's our recommendation for new applications.
+Performance of our Dart implementation is about 1k exchanges per second in VM.

 For more more documentation, see [KeyExchangeAlgorithm](https://pub.dev/documentation/cryptography/latest/cryptography/KeyExchangeAlgorithm-class.html).